syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap Events.md

 ##ItemSelected

 The `ItemSelected` event occurs when an item is selected.
-The selected Leaf node underlying  Data and IsSelected boolean property will be passed as arguments to ItemSelectedEventArgs.
+The selected Leaf node underlying  data item and IsSelected boolean property will be passed as arguments to ItemSelectedEventArgs.
 The IsSelected indicates whether the item has been selected.

-Set the [HighlightOnSelection](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~HighlightOnSelection.html) to true to use the ItemSelected event.
+Set the [`HighlightOnSelection`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~HighlightOnSelection.html) to true to use the `ItemSelected` event.

 {% tabs %}